top of page

 b.
 He made a water filter out of camel hair.

 c.
-Added salt to the water.
+Moses added salt to the water.

 a.
 Moses placed a piece of wood in the waterhole.